 Here's another way to think about it.
-Imagine the first flowering of the flowers of Spring-some daffodils, say-swaying gently and gaily in the warm, soft breezes of April.
-What Ruskin is trying to tell us is that these lovely little living things can only become all they can be when they are seen with our eyes, because, when we see them they are transformed into something more, something which that did not exist until that moment: they become "flowers enjoyed."
-(And I know all the flower folk reading this know well that a flower loved is a flower which flourishes.)
+Outside our windows at this moment a host of golden daffodils are swaying gently and gaily in the warm, soft breezes of our Genevan spring.
+(I'm sure you noticed them on your way in.)
+What Ruskin is trying to tell us is that these lovely little things can only become all they can be when they are seen with our eyes, because, when we look at them they become something more, something that did not exist before: they become "flowers enjoyed."
+(And I know the flower people in this room know that a flower loved is a flower which flourishes.)